kyma-project/cli/README.md

 ```
 ## Installation

-For the latest relase and installation instructions, see the [release page](https://github.com/kyma-incubator/kyma-cli/releases)
+For the latest relase and installation instructions, see the [release page](https://github.com/kyma-project/cli/releases)

-## Kyma-CLI as a Kubectl plugin
+## Kyma CLI as a Kubectl plugin

 To follow this section a kubectl version of 1.12.0 or later is required.